FactorialCoin/PTTP/README.md

 put perl/site/lib into your Perl's /site/lib directory.

-Dowload the PTTP Wallet and/or Node from this github repository and start them with perl.
+Dowload the PTTP Wallet and/or Node from the github repository and start them with perl.
+Only the Installer containce the Wallet and Node start example scripts for all available Os's.

 <hr>